Bollea v. Gawker: Trial and verdict

 The six-person jury consisted of four women and two men.
 The trial lasted two weeks.
-During the trial, Gawker argued that Bollea made his sex life a public matter, although on cross-examination, when asked by Bollea's lawyer whether a depiction of his genitalia had any "news value," former Gawker editor AJ Daulerio responded "no".
+During the trial, Gawker argued that Bollea made his sex life a public matter, although on cross-examination, when asked by Bollea's lawyer whether a depiction of his genitalia had any "news value", former Gawker editor AJ Daulerio responded "no".
 Bollea said that comments made in interviews were done in his professional wrestling character, an on-air persona different from his own.
 The court was shown a taped deposition where Daulerio said that he would consider a celebrity sex tape non-newsworthy if the subject was under the age of four.
 Daulerio later told the court he was being flippant in his response.

 On March 18, 2016, the jury delivered a verdict in favor of Bollea.
 The jury awarded him $115 million in compensatory damages, which included $60 million for emotional distress.
 The jury awarded Bollea an additional $25 million in punitive damages on March 21.

-Reactions to the verdict ranged from those supporting it and decrying voyeuristic publications, to those describing it as of limited scope which doesn't damage free speech, to those describing the verdict and the large judgment as having a deeply chilling effect on journalism when courts can decide newsworthiness.
+Reactions to the verdict ranged from those supporting it and decrying voyeuristic publications, to those describing it as of limited scope which does not damage free speech, to those describing the verdict and the large judgment as having a deeply chilling effect on journalism when courts can decide newsworthiness.